TCDev69/Discord-Rat/README.md

 First of explicate every single rat command: DON'T USE THIS FOR MAKE ANY BULLSHIT, I DO NOT TAKE ANY RESPONSIBILITY IN THE WAY YOU USE IT.

+modify the line 1 and 2 with your bot token and webhook url

 bomb - fills the pc with garbage files